Philippine Foreign Policy and Oil Crisis Debate

 From maps we move to faces.
 Portraits of leaders are not hero-worship but study: how do gestures become policy?
 The portraits are deliberately unglamorous.
 They show hands mid-gesture, collars slightly askew, the fatigue of travel.
 Diplomacy is rendered as labor, not theater.
 Nearby, a diptych of summit stages and provincial markets insists that the global and the local are braided: a handshake in a capital reverberates in a provincial pump.

 The center of the exhibition is a ledger room.
 Here, data is not a fetish but a record of consequence.
 Spreadsheets are folded into pedestals; graphs are cast into resin.
-The ledger room is quiet and exacting.
+The ledger room is quiet and accurate.
 It asks the visitor to listen to numbers as if they were testimonies.
-The sculptures here are not meant to awe but to humble: policy is arithmetic, and arithmetic is moral.
+The sculptures here are not meant to awe but to humble: politics is arithmetic, and arithmetic is moral.

 The final room is intentionally empty.
 Chairs are labeled with names, and the visitor is invited to sit.
 The emptiness is not nihilism; it is an invitation to imagine responsibility.
 The chairs are a test: will we occupy them with the humility of someone who knows that choices have consequences, or will we use them to rehearse slogans?